-8.1 All members of the school community have a statutory duty to safeguard and promote the welfare of children and young people.
-If any member of the school community has a safeguarding concern regarding a child, they should contact the Senior Designated Person without delay.
-Staff and governors should not investigate possible abuse or neglect themselves.

-- 8.2 Injuries noted should be reported to the Senior Designated Person immediately as it is acknowledged that once an injury occurs, the body will start to heal and therefore evidence will start to diminish. - 8.3 The Senior Designated Person will consider the information they have received and will determine what action should be taken by the school.
+- 8.1 All members of the school community have a statutory duty to safeguard and promote the welfare of children and young people.
+If any member of the school community has a safeguarding concern regarding a child, they should contact the Designated Safeguarding Lead without delay.
+Staff and governors should not investigate possible abuse or neglect themselves. - 8.2 Injuries noted should be reported to the Designated Safeguarding Lead immediately and without delay as it is acknowledged that once an injury occurs, the body will start to heal and therefore evidence will start to diminish. - 8.3 The Designated Safeguarding Lead will consider the information they have received and will determine what action should be taken by the school.
 He/she will refer to the Halton Levels of Need framework to aid this decision making (see Appendix 4).
-He/she must record the outcome of this decision making process. - 8.4 If the Senior Designated Person is unsure as to whether the presenting concern reaches the threshold for referral to Children's Social Care they should contact the Integrated Contact and Referral Team (ICART) for advice (See Appendix 4 for the referral flowchart). - 8.5 Children's Social Care contact details are as follows: - ICART, 9am-5pm Mon-Thurs (9am-4.30pm Fridays): 0151 907 8305 - Out of hours Emergency Duty Team (EDT): 0345 050 0148 - 8.6 If the Senior Designated Person feels that the concern should be addressed via the Common Assessment Framework (CAF) or Children in Need processes, then they should contact the child's parent(s) to request consent to proceed.
-If the parent(s) refuses to give consent, the Senior Designated Person should consider how to proceed, including if refusal increases the risk of harm to the child. - 8.7 Where the Senior Designated Person feels that the information indicates that a child is in need of protection, they should still contact the parent(s) to inform them that they are making a referral to Children's Social Care, unless to do so would place the child at increased risk of harm; for example: - where sexual abuse involving a family member is suspected or disclosed - where fabricated or induced illness is suspected - where to do so would impede an existing criminal investigation - 8.8 All referrals must be followed up in writing within 48 hours, using the Children's Social Care Referral Form (available on the Halton Safeguarding Children Board website www.haltonsafeguarding.co.uk).
-If the school does not receive a response of the outcome to the referral from Children's Social Care within one working day, the Senior Designated Person should contact ICART immediately.
+He/she must record the outcome of this decision making process. - 8.4 If the Designated Safeguarding Lead is unsure as to whether the presenting concern reaches the threshold for referral to Children's Social Care they should contact the Integrated Contact and Referral Team (iCART) for advice (See Appendix 4 for the referral flowchart). - 8.5 Children's Social Care contact details are as follows: - iCART, 9am-5pm Mon-Thursday, 9am-4.30pm Friday: 0151 907 8305 - Out of hours Emergency Duty Team (EDT): 0345 050 0148 - 8.6 If the Designated Safeguarding Lead feels that the concern should be addressed via the Common Assessment Framework (CAF) or Children in Need processes, then they should contact the child's parent(s) to request consent to proceed.
+If the parent(s) refuses to give consent, the Designated Safeguarding Lead should consider how to proceed, including if refusal increases the risk of harm to the child. - 8.7 Where the Designated Safeguarding Lead feels that the information indicates that a child is in need of protection, they should still contact the parent(s) to inform them that they are making a referral to Children's Social Care and to gain consent, unless to do so would place the child at increased risk of harm; for example: - where sexual abuse involving a family member is suspected or disclosed - where fabricated or induced illness is suspected - where to do so would impede an existing criminal investigation - 8.8 The Designated Safeguarding Lead and/or Deputy will complete, in detail, the Children's Social Care multi-agency referral form (available on the Halton Children and Young People Safeguarding Partnership website www.hcypsp.haltonsafeguarding.co.uk).
+He/she will include as much detail as possible relating to the child, immediate and wider family, the allegation of harm, situation, context, environment, risks and protective factors to enable Children's Social Care to react in a timely way.
+This referral form must be completed within a maximum of 48 hours but sooner when requested. - 8.9 If the school does not receive a response of the outcome to the referral from Children's Social Care within one working day, the Designated Safeguarding Lead should contact iCART immediately.